Unity-Technologies/unity-cloud-python-sdk-samples/bulk_upload_cli/README.md

 - `Ctrl + Q`: Exit the tool.
 - `Ctrl + Z`: Go back to the previous question.

+### Replicate the folder structure with collections

+During step 4 of the CLI tool, you will be prompted about replicating the folder structure with collections.
+If you answer yes, the CLI tool will create collections in the cloud to match the folder structure of the assets.
+This is useful when you want to keep the same organization in the cloud as on your local machine or a unity project.
+You can still add afterward a global collection to be applied to all assets, since assets can be in multiple collections.

+>  **Note**: This question will only appear if you are uploading a unity package, a local unity project or using the `one file = one asset` strategy.
+When uploading a unity package or a unity project, the question won't appear when using the embedded dependency strategy.

 ## Troubleshoot

 Here's a list of common problems you might encounter while using the CLI Tool.